CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Method

 \subsubsection{Training Strategy}

 We train the reward model using a two-stage pipeline that leverages both large-scale pseudo-labeled data and high-quality human annotations.
+The datasets involved include CMI-Pref-Pseudo for preference pre-training, together with the training split of CMI-Pref and the training split of MusicEval for expert fine-tuning.
 Both MUS and ALI heads are optimized jointly throughout both stages.
 Given a training sample, we compute the musicality-related loss $\mathcal{L}_{\text{MUS}}$ and the alignment-related loss $\mathcal{L}_{\text{ALI}}$ when applicable.
 The overall training objective is an average of the two:

 \paragraph{Stage 1: Preference Pre-training.} We first pre-train the model on preference pairs from CMI-Pref-Pseudo.
 Training is conducted for 2k steps with a batch size of 48.
 Pairwise preferences are modeled using Bradley--Terry \cite{bradley1952rank} formulation.
 Given a prompt $\mathcal{P}$ and two candidate audio files $A$ and $B$,